 "How did you know?" she asked in amazement.

-Both Frank and Franz were school teachers, were bored and got out.
+Both Frank and Franz were school teachers.

 Franz Schubert was described as intellectually advanced by his biographers, as was I Frank Reitzenstein by my teachers.

-Frank is tactless like Franz and tells it straight.
+Frank is outspoken like Franz and tells it straight.
 Franz Schubert once said something unkind about Carl Maria von Weber, so when the two men met, Carl got even and gave advice regarding Franz' first opera.
 "First operas are like puppies and should be drowned."

 Franz Schubert rudely said about Anselm Huettenbrenner that "This man likes eveything that I do."
 As you can hear from Huettenbrenner's symphony, the man was no slouch musically.
 It was when I read this anecdote and about the fact that Anselm Huettenbrenner tried to manage Schubert's disorganized affairs, which Schubert resented, that I realized that Anselm Huettenbrenner was my mother.